HOT-Ecosystem/tims/_pages/terminology-server.md

 * HPO
 * CompLoinc
 * OMOP vocabularies
-* And more on the way
+* More on the way...

-#### ConceptMap
+**ConceptMap**
-Many of the terminologies and ontologies for which CodeSystems are available also
+Many of the terminologies and ontologies also contain mappings to other terminologies/ontologies, and are represented as FHIR ConceptMap resources.
+TIMS uniquely includes additional fields from the [SSSOM]( https://mapping-commons.github.io/sssom/home/) extensions (Simple Standard fo Sharing Ontology Mappings) standard, embedded as FHIR extensions.

 [//]: # (#### ValueSet)